rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 **type_asset**: [Depreciated in the current version of MVS E-Lands]

-Parameters specific to economic_data.csv
+Parameters specific to each energyStorage.csv
 -----------------

-**currency**: The currency of the country where the project is implemented.
-For example, in the case of Germany, the value is EUR.
-For Norway, it is NOK.

-**discount_factor**: Discount factor is the factor which accounts for the depreciation in the value of money in the future, compared to the current value of the same money.

-**Project_duration**: The name of years the project is intended to be operational.

-**tax**: Tax factor.
+**First row of the csv (C1, E1, D1...)**: Input the names of the storage components in a computer readable format, ie. with underscores instead of spaces, no special characters (eg. pv_plant_01)

+**storage_filename**: Corresponding to the values in C1, D1, E1… cells, enter the correct CSV filename which hosts the parameters of the corresponding storage component.

 Parameters specific to each storage_xx.csv
 -----------------